elupus/hass_nibe/README.md

 git clone https://github.com/elupus/hass_nibe.git nibe
 ```

-  If you are using Windows
+  If you are using Windows:
-  - [x] Download the zip file and extract the folder inside to your custom_components folder.
+  * Download the zip file and extract the folder inside to your custom_components folder.
-  - [x] Rename the folder "hass_nibe-master" to "nibe".
+  * Rename the folder "hass_nibe-master" to "nibe".
-    * All files should be inside the "nibe" catalog under the custom_components folder.
+    * *All files, including the .translation folder, should be inside the "nibe" catalog under the custom_components folder.*
   <img src="/docs/nibe_files_windows.png" alt="Windows folder" />

-  - [x] Add an empty nibe configuration block to your `<config dir>/configuration.yaml`
+  * Add an empty nibe configuration block to your `<config dir>/configuration.yaml`
 ```yaml
 nibe:
 ```
-  - [x] Restart your Home Assistant
+  * Restart your Home Assistant
-    * Your system identifier is displayed in the notification error message after the first restart.
-    * This is needed later on for [Configuration](README.md#configuration)
+    * *A notification error message should appear in Home Assistant after the first restart.
+This contains your system identifier info which is needed later for [Configuration](README.md#configuration)*

-  - [x] Go to the Integrations page located in Home Assistants Configuration dashboard
+  * Go to the Integrations page located in Home Assistants Configuration dashboard
-  - [x] Scroll all the way down (custom components end up last in the list)
+  * Scroll all the way down (custom components end up last in the list)
   <img src="/docs/integrations.png" alt="Integrations page" />

-  - [x] Click the Nibe Uplink configure button
+  * Click the Nibe Uplink configure button
-  - [x] Enter your **Callback url**, your **Identifer** (client_id) and the **Secret**
+  * Enter your **Callback url**, your **Identifer** (client_id) and the **Secret**
   <img src="/docs/nibe_config.png" alt="Configure uplink parameters" />

-  - [x] The configurator should send you to a authorization page that has generated a long access token.
+  * The configurator should send you to a authorization page that has generated a long access token.
-  - [x] Copy the long **code segment** and go back to your other window or tab containing the Nibe configurator.
+  * Copy the long **code segment** and go back to your other window or tab containing the Nibe configurator.
-  - [x] Paste the long code into the field that is displayed, click Submit.
+  * Paste the long code into the field that is displayed, click Submit.
   <img src="/docs/nibe_authorize.png" alt="Authorize home assistant for nibe" />

-  * The system should now have access to the Nibe Uplink API.
+  The system should now have access to the Nibe Uplink API.

-  - [x] Add some more info to your [Configuration](README.md#configuration)
+  * Add some more info to your [Configuration](README.md#configuration)
 ```yaml
   nibe:
       systems: